Rail Heritage Centre

 On the lower ground floor of the Danum Gallery, Library and Museum, visitors can explore Doncaster’s fascinating rail history.
 This area is home to the Rail Heritage Centre, featuring some of the Doncaster Grammar School Rail Collection.

 The school, now Hall Cross Academy, set up a railway society in the 1930s and have been collecting railway memorabilia ever since.
 Public access to the massive collection of around 10,000 artefacts was previously very limited.
-The display the collection in the Danum’s Rail Heritage Centre marks an exciting new chapter in the Society and in the significant role of the railways in Doncater’s history.
+The display of the collection in the Danum’s Rail Heritage Centre marks an exciting new chapter in the Society and in the significant role of the railways in Doncater’s history.

 Alongside the objects on display are two Doncaster-built locomotives which have returned home to take centre stage in the Danum.
 They are on loan as part of a partnership between Heritage Doncaster and the National Railway Museum.